Ball gown

 A ball gown, ballgown or gown is a type of evening gown worn to a ball or a formal event.
 Most versions are cut off the shoulder with a low décolletage, exposed arms, and long bouffant styled skirts.
-Such gowns are typically worn with an opera-length white gloves and vintage jewelry or couture, stole (a formal shawl in expensive fabric), cape or cloak in lieu of a coat.
+Such gowns are typically worn with opera-length white gloves, vintage jewelry or couture, and a stole (a formal shawl in expensive fabric), cape, or cloak in lieu of a coat.
 Where "state decorations" are to be worn, they are on a bow pinned to the chest, and married women wear a tiara if they have one.
 Although synthetic fabrics are now sometimes used, the most common fabrics are satin, silk, taffeta and velvet with trimmings of lace, pearls, sequins, embroidery, ruffles, ribbons, rosettes and ruching.

 History

 1850s

 In previous years, the same type of dress might have been called an evening dress, having very similar features; low-cut neckline, a tight bodice, a large skirt and (sometimes) bare arms.
 The ball gown at this time had similar features, a full skirt supported by a petticoat, a tight waist achieved by a corset or bodice with a stay to keep the subject upright and with perfect posture, off the shoulder style and with bare arms.

 In the coming years, the introduction of the sewing machine changed the dress market.
 Middle-class people could now produce their own dresses and with more quality and efficiency than before when they were made by hand.
 Upper class members of society might still have had their dresses made by a designer but with the turn around time decreased.
 Around this time was also the introduction of chemical dyes.
 This dramatically changed the range of colors that dresses could be produced in.
 This time was encompassed within the Romantic period, which coincided with the Victorian era.
 During this time the crinoline was introduced as well as demure sleeves, which puffed up around the arm.